 We believe in a human rights-based approach to people’s development and governance.
 Development should be owned and shaped by the people.

-Participation, transparency, accountability and equity are essential features of democratic governance – and people’s governance is an embodiment of people’s democracy.
+Participation, inclusivity, transparency, accountability, love of country and equity are essential principles of democratic governance – and people’s governance is an embodiment of people’s democracy.

 Who are we